buildingwheels/ShallowGuess/README.md

 [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) was used for extracting training positions from PGN files.

 ### CCRL (Computer Chess Rating Lists)
-50% of the training data were generated based on history games found on CCRL website.
+60% of the training data were generated based on history games found on CCRL website.

 ### Lichess Open Database & Lichess Elite Database
-50% of the training data were generated from games randomly selected from these websites:
+40%% of the training data were generated from games randomly selected from these websites:
 - [Lichess Open Database](https://database.lichess.org/)
 - [Lichess Elite Database](https://database.nikonoel.fr/)

 ### TCEC (Top Chess Engine Championship)
 The training data for the intitial experimental versions were generated from [TCEC](https://tcec-chess.com/) history tournament games.
+Not used in the training of release versions.